department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 - How much information you provided in your application, **and**
 - Whether you provided your (or your sponsor’s) DD214 or other separation documents along with your application

-**Note:** We’ve received a large number of pre-need eligibility applications, and it’s slowing down our approval process.
+We’ve received a large number of pre-need eligibility applications, and it’s slowing down our approval process.
 We’ll let you know when we’ve received your application and how long we think it’ll take to make a decision.
 We’re sorry for the delay.

 <br>